Introduction

 Factors Affecting Cement Quantity

-- Construction quality
+- Overall construction quality

 How Cement is Supplied and Stored at Construction Sites

-Some important cement storage practices include:
+Some important cement storage practices are:

 - Cement bags should be stored on wooden pallets above ground level